brianlong/www.validators.app/pull_request_template.md

 #### How should this be manually tested?
 - List the testing steps here

-#### What are the relevant tickets?
-- URL to the PivotalTracker ticket

 #### Task completed checklist:
 - [] Is there appropriate test coverage?
 - [] Did I take into consideration possible security vulnerabilities?